ankitects/anki-manual/src/deck-options.md

 ## New Cards

-The options in this section only affect new cards and [learning cards](studying.md#learningrelearning-cards).
+The options here only affect new cards and
+[learning cards](studying.md#learningrelearning-cards).
 Once a card has graduated (that is, gone through all the learning steps), the options in this section no longer apply to the card.